Never Miss a Beat - Get Updates Direct to Your Inbox

 By tracking your AOV, you can optimize by testing different product bundling strategies, upsells, and price points.
 In many cases, a few small tweaks can dramatically increase AOV and revenue.

 Your cost per acquisition (a.k.a. customer acquisition cost) is the total cost of acquiring a customer through a specific funnel.
 For example, if you have to spend $5 on a specific Google ad to attract one customer, then your CPA is $5.

 In order to determine which marketing efforts are most effective, as well as optimize, it’s critical that you track your CPA.
-By tracking your customer acquisition cost and optimizing accordingly, it becomes easier to scale while enjoying a healthy profit margin.
+By tracking your customer acquisition cost and other ecommerce metrics and optimizing accordingly, it becomes easier to scale while enjoying a healthy profit margin.

 Your bounce rate is the percentage of website visitors who leave your site after viewing only one page.
 Typically, your bounce rate is viewed as a key indicator of your customers’ engagement.

 A high bounce rate indicates that potential customers aren’t finding what they’re looking for when they visit your website.
 If you have a high bounce rate, there are two general reasons that this could be the case.

 First, a high bounce rate could indicate that you’re attracting the wrong audience.
 If that’s that’s the situation, it’s important to refine your marketing strategy to ensure that you’re getting in front of your ideal customers more effectively.

 Second, a high bounce rate could indicate that your messaging needs to be refined.
 For example, perhaps you need to improve your copy or call to action.
 In some cases, you may need to improve your linking structure or site load time.

 Your shopping cart abandonment rate is an ecommerce metric that reflects the percentage of shoppers who add a product to their shopping carts but fail to complete the purchase.
 Like all of the previously mentioned metrics, this one will greatly impact your sales and profitability.